Brief History Of My Military Service

 All of our FAC teams preferred the A1E aircraft over the jets.
 The A1e's just hit the targets better and hung around a whole lot longer than the jets could.
 Plus the jets were just to fast and usually missed the target and we would have to call another sortie in to finish the job.

-For each sweep - one or two radio pack weighing in about 50 lbs. each with the 12v battery attached was carried in the backpack.
+For each sweep - one or two radio pack weighing in about 50 lbs. each with the 12v battery attached was carried in a backpack.
 Sometimes I had to carry both radios, FM and VHF at the same time mounted on one back pack which totaled about 120 plus lbs.
-Plus add to that the M16, wear a 38 pistol, take spare ammo clips (usually 4 extra 30 rounds plus the clip in the M-16, and at least 2 canteens of water
+Plus add to that the M16, wear a 38 pistol, take spare ammo clips (usually 4 extra 30 rounds plus the clip in the M-16, and at least 2 canteens of water and you had a lot of weight to carry.

 I have a series of pictures taken during a few different sweeps or raids (search and destroy missions) - what ever you like to call them - where the Korean Tigers were receiving hostel fire.
-Usually these locations were almost always leveled to the ground by air strikes.
+Usually the VC locations were almost always leveled to the ground by air strikes.

 I am in some of these picture with either the Aussi Hat or the Marine Hat that I traded for somewhere and wearing a S&W 38 cal. pistol.
-What I wore for a uniform on these sweeps was controlled by what the Vietnamese Interpreters wore, since I had to look like them for my protection.
+What I wore for a uniform on these sweeps was controlled by what the Vietnamese Interpreters wore, since I had to look like them for my safety and protection.
 Thus - Kaki or OD's was my uniform of the day.
 Several of my pictures show my radios and M-16 were behind me over a rise in case of in coming fire.
-One of my Korean buddies took most of these pictures of me.
+One of my Korean buddies took most of these pictures of me in the field.

 2050 Tactile Air Control Group - Saigon